davidgev86/ContractorFlow/replit.md

 - June 26, 2025: Successfully implemented full task management interface in Projects tab with proper tab switching functionality
 - June 27, 2025: Added interactive status controls for projects and tasks with dropdown interfaces
 - June 27, 2025: Implemented real-time status updates for project statuses (planning, in_progress, completed, on_hold) and task statuses (pending, in_progress, completed, blocked)
+- June 27, 2025: Completed comprehensive testing of all clickable elements across all pages - navigation, buttons, forms, and interactive components confirmed working properly

 ## Changelog